I've always embraced technology from a young age.

 I appreciate his new ideas and other perspectives.

 He made me realize that multiple forms of income and passive income were the only way to really thrive.

 I started to follow and learn from anyone he mentioned, like Elon Musk, Richard Branson, and Warren Buffet.

-I realize I needed to start living my life, time was limited.
+I realized I needed to start living my life; time was limited.
 My kids were growing up too fast.
 I was missing it all.